mariodavid/jmix-bauamt/README.md

 ### Deploy to Heroku

+The example app also shows how to deploy a Jmix app to Heroku.
+The following steps are necessary:

-1. Create a production mode jar
+1. Create a Jar file with Vaadin production mode (see `build.gradle` `stage` task)

 ```shell
 ./gradlew stage
 ```